Best Universities for Pre-Med Students: List of Top Schools

 3. University of Pennsylvania in Philadelphia

 In 2012, Times Higher Education ranked the University of Pennsylvania (Penn) 13th among pre-clinical, clinical and health universities, as well as the 16th-best university worldwide.
-A member of the Ivy League, Penn offers advising and planning for undergraduate students preparing to attend allopathic or osteopathic medical schools.
+In 2014, USN&WR ranked Penn eighth among national universities.
+A member of the Ivy League, this university offers advising and planning for undergraduate students preparing to attend allopathic or osteopathic medical schools.
 Penn also offers guidance for students interested in dental school.
-Through the College of Liberal and Professional Studies, Penn also provides a post-baccalaureate, pre-health program for students who have earned an undergraduate degree in a non-science major or want to be better prepared for advanced medical study.
+Through the College of Liberal and Professional Studies, Penn also provides a post-baccalaureate, pre-health program for students who have earned an undergraduate degree in a non-science major or who want to be better prepared for advanced medical study.

 Ten Good Schools for Pre-Med Students